What are panic attacks?

 Panic attacks can happen without any warning.
 The attack could last for a few minutes or up to half an hour.
 After the attack, it might take some time to start to feel OK again.

 It’s not unusual to experience a panic attack.
 One in five people will have at least one in their lifetime.
-After experiencing one panic attack,it’s also normal to worry about having another.
+After experiencing one panic attack, it’s normal to worry about having another.

 What are the effects of panic attacks?

 The effects of the attack vary from person to person.
 Some effects may include: